aclemons/emailrelay/doc/userguide.md

         client plain myname@gmail.com myapppassword

-Then change the E-MailRelay startup batch file or configuration file to refer to your secrets file by using the `--client-auth` option.
+Then change the E-MailRelay configuration file to refer to your secrets file by using the `--client-auth` option.

 Also set the `--as-proxy` or `--forward-to` option to `smtp.gmail.com:587` and add `--client-tls` to enable [TLS][] encryption.

-On Windows the E-MailRelay startup batch file should contain something like this:
+On Windows your settings might look something like this in the `emailrelay.cfg` configuration file:

-        emailrelay --as-proxy=smtp.gmail.com:587 --client-tls --client-auth=C:/ProgramData/E-MailRelay/emailrelay.auth ...

-Or an equivalent configuration file like this:

         forward-to smtp.gmail.com:587
         client-tls
         client-auth C:/ProgramData/E-MailRelay/emailrelay.auth

+In the startup batch file (`emailrelay-start.bat`) they should all go on one
+line:

+        start ... emailrelay --as-proxy=smtp.gmail.com:587 --client-tls --client-auth=C:/ProgramData/E-MailRelay/emailrelay.auth ...

 Connection tunnelling
 ---------------------